alschofield/stuff/Projects/README.md

 # disclaimer
 - im a software engineer
-- if you have an issue with anything or want to correct something, feel free to make a pull request or reach out, im also actually making an app just for this
+- if you have an issue with anything or want to correct something, feel free to make a pull request or reach out, https://questions.alschofield.vercel.app/ (quick easy way to leave a comment)
-- i want to do and get to everything in here, and to add more, but some of these things may never happen and im fine with that
+- i want to do and get to everything in here, and to add more, but some of these things may never happen and im fine with that, whats that one thing ford appartently said?
+"Whether you think you can, or you think you can't--you're right."
 - until i have enough money where i can do whatever i want with all of my time, this stuff will always be at least second fiddle to whatever my source of income is, trying to find a good balance between the two which has seemingly been pretty hard
 - this is a startup/agile microservice approach to web app development ie mvps and prioritized features, when one service would need more because of limitations thats when i would add some of them, luckily most third party hosting services offer free teirs and handle a lot of stuff for you, want to get a wide range of a bunch of simple ish apps to then start building more complex stuff on top of specifically with backend things that i want to get better at
 - there are a lot of people who i would love to give shout outs to but am hesitant to do so because i dont want to blow up anyones spot unnecessarily and i dont know what to do about that, i can start with shout out to my job and all of the extremely talented and beautiful people there, thanks for putting up with me <3
 - i like the 'we' over the 'i', i do it on purpose, im not going crazy
-- some of the things like a said probably wont get made unless i just ball out elon style somehow, but i will keep the possibility of all of these things until something similar is made or i just still want to because i like it, for instance the DWC is probably always going to be on my mind
+- some of the things like i said probably wont get made unless i just ball out elon style somehow, but i will keep the possibility of all of these things until something similar is made or i just still want to because i like it, for instance the DWC is probably always going to be on my mind
 - some things are actual tech, some things are just commentary/brain storm/notes/plans, and some might turn into the other, go with the flow and learn to get along
 - no real time table but also not trying to take forever, thats part of the point, just finish when the codes done, take your time = better/cleaner codebase = happy
 - i go overboard with minute simple details, its like organizing things, instead of trying to memorize the little things, just have them somewhere, gives you more brainpower for the bigger things, idk how to explain it well but if you know you know, like doing all the small things in your life will make you less stressed because it takes that stuff off your mind even just subconsciously, so like, ive never understood memorizing the periodic table or stuff like that, like its written down so you dont have to do that, spend your time memorizing how reactions work so that you can actually use the periodic table that you spent a semester memorizing, need the quadratic formula? well youre in luck, people have needed it for centurys and now we have buttons that do it for us so you dont have to waste your time relearning stuff someone else spent their time learning you can just spend it making more stuff with it, its probably what those people actually wanted, in what world are you imagining that you would need that stuff, are you an astronaut?, okay well then stop it, and now i know what youre thinking, "but alex, arent you spending all this time making useless junk that people have already learned and figured out" and my answer is first how dare you and second yes but im doing it for a few very specific reasons mainly solidifying knowledge, honing craft, and strengthening capitalistic appearance (working phrase, sign ups for the workshop will be in the next newsletter)